-In individual interviews, these executive leadership team members were generally able to speak knowledgeably about actions taken during the previous 12 months to maintain or improve performance, as well as employee and patient survey results.
-In addition, the executive leaders were generally knowledgeable within their scope of responsibilities about selected Strategic
+In individual interviews, these executive leadership team members generally were able to speak knowledgeably about actions taken during the previous 12 months in order to maintain or improve performance, as well as employee and patient survey results.
+In addition, the executive leaders were generally knowledgeable within their scope of responsibilities about selected Strategic Analytics for Improvement and Learning (SAIL) metrics.
+These are discussed in greater detail below.